mgorav/SmartLoadApproverAsServiceUsingMachineLearning/README.md

 As a demonstration checkout a GitHub project which builds a banking loan approval application.
 The goal of this application is to approve loan and provide interest rate.
 The loan approval & interest calculation is achieved using "Gradient Boost Models" - Binary, Classification & Regression based on dataset.
 Following are the key features demonstrated in application:

-1. ML as a s using Spring Boot.
+1. ML as a service using Spring Boot.
 2. Dockerize ML model + REST API
 3. Polygot programming model.
 Loan Approver model & interest calculation is written in Python/R
 4. The model is stored as POJO.